Hannah414/Using-C-On-A-Mac/README.md

 The command for print in C is as follows: *printf(" ");*

-Whatever output you wish to have must be withing the parentheses and quotes.
-Another thing to note is that each statment must end with a semi-colon to both end the statment and to seperate it from the next statment.
+Whatever output you wish to print must be withing the parentheses and quotes.

+Another thing to note is that each statment must end with a semi-colon to both end the statment and to seperate it from following statments.